michaelskyba/hisshi/specification.md

 ```

 Discounting the possibility of calling a function for now, we'll follow the
-standard specification of taking the first token on a line to specify a program
+standard of usually taking the first token within a command to specify a program
 to run.
-We'll support standard and absolute paths, as well as ordered lookups in
+We'll support standard relative and absolute paths, as well as ordered
-the `$PATH` variable.
+lookups in the `$PATH` variable.

 ## Control flow
 Status: Planned